ragenmah/reward-system/README.md

 # Technology used :
    Laravel, JQquery and ajax
+# routes used :
+ Two routes are used rewards and orders
 ## Question 1 - Visualize Solution and PHP Coding
     Here I have created the reward system.
 The output is as following: